Quicr/quicr-protocol-spec/protocol.md

 }
 ```

-A reponse of `ok` indicates successful subscription, for `failed`
+A response of `ok` indicates successful subscription, for `failed`
-or `expired` reponses, "Reason Phrase" shall be populated
+or `expired` responses, "Reason Phrase" shall be populated
 with appropriate reason.
-An reponse of `redirec` informs
+An response of `redirect` informs
 the client that relay shall no longer is serving the subscriptions
 and client should retry to the alternate relay provided in the
 redirect message.